bogdanbojan/moviesplatform/README.md

 - Naming - I'm not fully content with the naming.
 A lot of adjustments can be made on this part but I'll focus on tests right now.
 - Application struct is in `api/web/server`.
 Which is a bit weird - I had some problems with importing it into other packages and that's why it's there atm.
 - `errors.go` and `log.go` could be moved somewhere else.
-- Project structure
+- Project structure maybe
-- `InitServiceStructure` shouldn't return anything.
-It's just another naming problem..
-- Better error handling
+- Better error handling in the storage part of the app.